Inheritance and caregiving — the sibling conversation nobody wants to have

 You're the one who's been going to the doctor appointments.
 You've rearranged your schedule, burned through vacation days, kept notes about medications and side effects, been the one to ask the hard questions when the doctors don't volunteer information.
 Your parent trusts you.
 Your parent calls you first when something's wrong.

 Meanwhile, your brother lives two states away and hasn't visited in eight months.
 Your sister is dealing with her own family crisis and honestly doesn't have bandwidth to be involved.
-You don't resent them, exactly, but when you think about the will that's being divided equally three ways, something inside you tightens.
+You don't resent them, exactly, but when you think about the will being divided equally three ways, something inside you tightens.

 This is the conversation that might destroy your relationship with your siblings, or it might create a much deeper understanding.
 There's no in-between.

 Some families think these should be linked directly.
-If you've spent the last five years managing your parent's affairs while your siblings lived their lives, shouldn't that be acknowledged when the estate is divided?
+If you've spent five years managing your parent's affairs while your siblings lived their lives, shouldn't that be acknowledged when the estate is divided?
 Other families think they should be completely separate.
 Your parent's will is your parent's decision, made according to their values and wishes about fairness.
-The caregiving you do is something you're choosing to do because it's the right thing and because you love your parent, not because you expect compensation.
+The caregiving you do is something you're choosing because it's the right thing and because you love your parent, not because you expect compensation.
 Both perspectives have genuine truth in them, which is why this conversation is so difficult and why so many families avoid it until resentment has already settled in deep.

 Ask your parent directly, in private, away from your siblings.
 You might say, "I'm thinking about what happens with your care over the next few years, and I've been wondering whether you have thoughts about how that should affect things when it comes to the will."
 Your parent might say they've never thought about it and are uncertain.
 They might say they want everything divided equally no matter what.
 They might say they think the person doing the caregiving should be compensated in the will.
 They might feel guilty that you're doing so much work.
 They might feel defensive about their capabilities and not want caregiving to be a topic at all.
-They might not understand what you're asking.

 Now you have to talk to your siblings, and this is where it gets genuinely hard.
 This is where relationships get tested and where hidden resentments can explode if you're not careful.
-This is also where families find out whether they can trust each other or whether decades of small grievances have already poisoned things.

 The worst approach is to bring this up as a grievance or a demand.
 Don't say, "I've been doing all the work and you're just going to get the same inheritance and I think that's unfair."
 That's opening a fight, not a conversation.
 Instead, approach it as something you need to figure out together because it affects everyone.